Skip to main content

 Strategists.

-These are the people who understand the client’s business, set direction, review AI output, and ensure content aligns with business goals.
+These are the people who understand the client’s business, set creative direction, review AI output, and ensure content aligns with business goals.
 They’re not writing captions.
-They’re deciding what the captions should accomplish.
+They’re deciding what the captions should accomplish and shaping the drafts the AI produces.

-A strategist can oversee 15-20 clients because they’re making decisions, not producing deliverables.
-Their time per client drops from 20 hours (creating + managing) to 5-8 hours (reviewing + strategizing).
+A strategist can meaningfully direct 15-20 clients because they’re making decisions and providing oversight, not producing deliverables.
+Their time per client drops from 20 hours (creating + managing) to 6-10 hours (reviewing + strategizing).

 Account managers.

-Client communication, relationship management, upselling, and retention.
+Client communication, relationship management, account expansion, and retention.
 They handle the human side — the monthly calls, the quarterly reviews, the “we noticed your competitor launched a new product and here’s our recommended response” emails.

 One account manager can handle 20-25 client relationships when they’re not also responsible for production.